 In The Merry Family, there seems to be just a hit of judgment.
 While the parents are rosy and joyous, in the foreground, an older child is allowing a much younger child to drink from the wine decanter.
 Cheeky young ones are smoking by the fire.
 The crucial message is written on a note hanging off the mantle: “as the old sing, so shall the young twitter.”

-Steen seems to be saying with his tableau, enjoy raucous, jubilant time together, but there are consequences.
+Steen seems to be saying with his tableau to enjoy a raucous, jubilant time together, but there are consequences.
 As the Dutch like to remind us, we’re mortal.